Ireland Squad for November tests named and United Rugby Championship Round 6 Previews.

 Connacht have a must win game against the Dragons as well and have already notched up good wins against the Sharks at home, and Scarlets away.
 They had close losses to Munster and Ulster and a tough match against Leinster at home.
 There is no disgrace in that, but they need to start racking up the points to stay in contention.
 Their squad has a nicely balanced look to it and their strength in depth is improving all the time.
 As with the other provinces, the lack of quality props is an issue, but the Dragons shouldn’t be strong enough to exploit this.

-Munster have another tough match against a full loaded Sharks team in Durban containing a near all Springbok pack and some Springboks in the backs as well.
+Munster have another tough match against a fully loaded Sharks team in Durban containing a near all Springbok pack and some Springboks in the backs as well.
 A loss wouldn’t be a disgrace, but they badly need to improve on their error strewn performance against the Stormers – a match they could have won had they been at the top of their game.

 Leinster entertain the Lions at Lansdowne Road in a top of the table first versus second clash.
-This is one Leinster need to win if they want to put some distance between them and the chasing bunch for when their internationals are away for the November and 6 Nations test series.
+This is one Leinster need to win if they want to put some distance between themselves and the chasing bunch for when their internationals are away for the November and 6 Nations test series.
 Due to player management protocols and the demands of test rugby, Leinster have traditionally sent a “rotated” squad to South Africa for their away matches, and this cost them top seeding in the playoffs last season.

 All in all, it promises to be an intriguing weekend of rugby, with a lot of players wishing to send a message Farrell’s way, even if their province winning is the top priority.